Human papillomavirus infection: Other testing

 Although it is possible to test for HPV DNA in other kinds of infections, there are no FDA-approved tests for general screening in the United States or tests approved by the Canadian government, since the testing is inconclusive and considered medically unnecessary.

-Genital warts are the only visible sign of low-risk genital HPV and can be identified with a visual check.
-These visible growths, however, are the result of non-carcinogenic HPV types.
-Five percent acetic acid (vinegar) is used to identify both warts and squamous intraepithelial neoplasia (SIL) lesions with limited success by causing abnormal tissue to appear white, but most doctors have found this technique helpful only in moist areas, such as the female genital tract.
-At this time, HPV tests for males are used only in research.

 Research into testing for HPV by antibody presence has been done.
 The approach is looking for an immune response in blood, which would contain antibodies for HPV if the patient is HPV positive.
 The reliability of such tests has not been proven, as there has not been a FDA approved product as of August 2018; testing by blood would be a less invasive test for screening purposes.

 Prevention

-HPV vaccines can prevent high-risk types of infection.
+HPV vaccines can prevent high-risk infections.
 HPV testing can be completed to identify people who carry high-risk HPV strains, who may go on to develop cancer.
 Cervical cancer screening with the Papanicolaou test or looking at the cervix after using acetic acid, can detect abnormal cells that may go on to develop into cancer or early cancer.
 Screening has reduced both the number of cases and deaths from cervical cancer in the developed world.
 Warts can be removed by freezing.